JilsJoseph3030/chatroom/README.md

 Found a bug?
 Want to add a feature that lets us communicate via interpretive dance?
 Feel free to open an issue or a pull request.
 We accept all forms of constructive criticism, especially if accompanied by memes.

 ---
-*Built with React, Firebase, and a disturbing amount of caffeine.* ☕